timescale/docs/timescaledb/how-to-guides/continuous-aggregates/hierarchical-continuous-aggregates.md

 *   You can only create a continuous aggregate on top of a finalized continuous aggregate.
 This new finalized format is the default for all continuous aggregates created since TimescaleDB 2.7.
-If you need to create a continuous aggregate on top of a continuous aggregate in the old format, first [migrate your continuous aggregate][migrate-cagg].
+If you need to create a continuous aggregate on top of a continuous aggregate in the old format, you need to [migrate your continuous aggregate][migrate-cagg] to the new format first.

 *   The time bucket of a continuous aggregate should be greater than the time bucket of the underlying continuous aggregate.
 It also needs to be a